Film / Flight of the Navigator

 - Cool Starship: And one that looks like a watermelon seed.

 - Darker and Edgier: Somewhat, compared to other Disney movies (live-action or animated).
-The Freemans are somewhat (but not completely) dysfunctional, and the NASA scientists (at least from David's point of view) only really see him as a test subject, among other things.
-Oh yeah, and despite the PG rating, there's also at least two instances of PG-13 / R rated swearing (which were thankfully removed from its broadcasts on The Disney Channel).note
+The Freemans are somewhat (but not completely) dysfunctional, and the NASA scientists (at least from David's point of view) only really see him as a test subject, among other things. note

 - The '80s: As if music videosnote and multiple brands of Coke being the new "in" things which confuse David, or Carolyn's hairdo, wasn't enough to remind viewers exactly which decade David finds himself in, we also have the synthesized soundtrack which practically oozes '80s.